Loading...

 The exhibition explores Vietnam-born Chinese-Canadian painter Rosalie Lam’s latest series of work.
 Drawing from childhood memories and created over the past decade, the exhibition includes paintings, sketches, and family photos from pre-war Saigon (now Ho Chi Minh City).
 The exhibition will be on view from March 17-May 15, 2022.
 Lam’s works are accompanied by essays by her son, Canadian writer and medical doctor Vincent Lam, and exhibition curator Erin Storus.

 The exhibition is accompanied by an exhibition catalogue featuring an interview with the artist and a foreword by Carla Garnet, Director of the John B. Aird Gallery.
-Jennifer Vong, Aird Gallery Administrative Director, will design the exhibition publication and conduct an interview with Rosalie.
+Jennifer Vong, Aird Gallery’s Administrative Director, will design the exhibition publication and interview with Rosalie.

 Lam uses oil painting to express her memories of her life in Cholon, intricately weaving together fragments of family, food, city life, spirituality, and war.